jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 }
 {% endhighlight %}

-To query Apollo GraphQL endpoint we can use `useQuery` React hook provided by `@apollo/client` module.
+To query the Apollo GraphQL endpoint we can use `useQuery` React hook provided by `@apollo/client` module.

 <h3>Call 'hello' query from React</h3>

 Let's create `Hello` React component that will perform a call to GraphQL API and display the returned result.
 We need to define a GraphQL query and pass it to `useQuery`.
-Neat thing about Apollo server is the ability to directly copy/paste query from the playground.
+The neat thing about the Apollo server is the ability to directly copy/paste queries from the playground.

 {% highlight react %}
 import { gql, useQuery } from '@apollo/client';